lakshmigopinath/Customer-Personality-Analysis-EDA/README.md

 ## Dataset Overview

 ### Source
-This dataset is provided by Dr. Omar Romero-Hernandez and is accessible from **[Kaggle](https://www.kaggle.com/omarromero/marketing-data)**.
+This dataset is provided by Dr. Omar Romero-Hernandez and is accessible from Kaggle

 ### Description
 The dataset contains detailed information about customer demographics, purchase history, and interaction with marketing campaigns.